Sign In

 • Reinforce relating psychological principles to individual, social, and organizational issues ethically and empirically.

-• Provide training on effective communication skills and information technology in projects and research-related activities.
+• Provide training on effective communication skills and information technology in projects and research related activities.

-• Contribute to the advancement of the field of psychology in the Kingdom within the ethical principles and cultural traditions.
+• Contribute to the advancement of the field of Psychology in the Kingdom within the ethical principles and cultural traditions.

 • Prepares students to specialize in any area of interest.